Progressives out to oust ’20 House Dems try to focus fervor

 “I still don’t have a pollster,” said Marie Newman, a progressive who’s launched her second consecutive primary challenge against Rep. Dan Lipinski , D-Ill.
 He defeated her last year by 2 percentage points.

 That’s not stopping progressives from preparing to challenge incumbent Democrats they consider too conservative.
 Those most mentioned include Lipinski and Rep. Henry Cuellar of Texas, among Congress’ few anti-abortion Democrats.
 Activists’ hit list also includes Reps.
-Stephen Lynch and Richard Neal of Massachusetts, who chairs the House Ways and Means Committee.
+Stephen Lynch and Richard Neal of Massachusetts, chair of the House Ways and Means Committee.

 The New York City area seems ground zero for possible targets.
 They include Democratic Reps.
 Yvette Clarke, Kathleen Rice, Tom Suozzi and Carolyn Maloney, Foreign Affairs Committee Chairman Eliot Engel and Judiciary Committee Chairman Jerrold Nadler, who’s playing a central role in Democrats’ investigations into Trump.